Departments & Offices

 The superior court is Georgia’s general jurisdiction trial court.
 It has jurisdiction over both criminal and civil cases, such as felony cases, divorce cases, equity and cases regarding title to land.

 The office of the Clerk of Superior Court was established by the first Constitution of the State of Georgia in 1778 as one of the four constitutional officers in each county.
 The other constitutional officers are the Sheriff, the Tax Commissioner, and the Probate Judge.
-The Superior Court has exclusive, constitutional authority over felony cases, divorce, equity and cases regarding title to land.
-For more information, contact the Superior Court Clerk at 706-657-4778.
+Kathy Page is Dade County Clerk of Superior Court.

 The Board of Assessors Office is responsible for the preparation of the annual real and personal property tax digest in compliance with the laws of Georgia.
 The Board Of Assessors Office creates a yearly digest in accordance with Georgia law and in a manner that will instill and maintain confidence in all property valuations through fairness and uniformity for all taxpayers.
 You can contact the Assessors Office at 706-657-6341.